 Reading in order to Xmas: Flavell, Piaget; Vygotsky, first 3 chapters; Bruner, The process of education [Cambridge: Harvard University Press, 1960]

 Bruner invoked evolutionary fossil evidence from Bernhard Rensch (1960) and from LeGros Clark (1960), the British neuroanatomist.
 Clark became a controversial proponent for primate evolution based on a small-brained hominid, Australopithecus, that walked in “an approximately upright fashion” (Zuckerman, 1973); he was one of three who proved the Piltdown Man to be a forgery (Spencer, 1990).
 His former colleague Zuckerman argues that another African primate discovered in Kenya with a larger brain and more upright posture was a better example of evolution between apes and humans, which occurred a million years earlier.
 Clark’s book Antecedents of Man contained a rebuttal of orthogenesis, a claim for gradual evolution in the germ plasm (genetics) - rather than natural selection, which he had embraced in his Early Forerunners of Man (1934).
 But orthogenesis fit the claim of cultural psychologists that rapid changes in cognition were passed on through social learning mechanisms such as mimicry, imitation, instruction” (Norenzayan, 2007, citing Richerson & Boyd, 2005).
 Notice Bruner’s continued emphasis on the individual organism.
 Yet Type IV of Organism-Stimulus Learning introduces “symbolizing relationship” based on “referential properties.”
 Bruner as a perceptual and cognitive psychologist does not yet emphasize codes as structures of communities.
 He is probably on the forefront of psychology in the late 1950’s, however, in his appreciation of both Piaget and Vygotsky.

-The Russian emigrée Evgenia Hanfmann at Brandeis had asked Bruner to write a preface to her translation of Vygotsky’s Thought and Language (1961).
-Here Bruner discovered what enables the child to gain control, namely the “zone of proximal development” (Bruner, p.
+The Russian emigrée Evgenia Hanfmann at Brandeis had asked Bruner to write a preface to her translation of Vygotsky’s Thought and Language (1962).
+Here Bruner discovered what enables the child to gain control, namely the “zone of proximal development” (Bruner, 1983, p.
 139).
 The child takes advantage of hint from others.
 Here was an opening for the role of context and culture.
 He also remains focused on a practical educational theory rather that educational structures.
 He seems to admire Leslie A. White, whose “evolution of minding” opposed the particularism of Franz Boas, the dominant voice in anthropology.
-White strove to describe systems, in the style of Wundt and Tyler, rather that features of particular cultures.
+White strove to describe systems, in the style of Wundt and Tyler, rather than features of particular cultures.

 11/19/65